jiradeto/gh-scanner/README.md

 ## Development
-To run application locally, you need to first install dependencies.
+To run application locally, you need to first install project Go dependencies.
 At the root of project, run:
 ```
 go mod download
 ```